LeeCampbell/IntroToRx/content/14_ErrorHandlingOperators.md

 title: Error Handling Operators
 ---

 Exceptions happen.
 Some exceptions are inherently avoidable, occurring only because of bugs in our code.
 For example, if we put the CLR into a situation where it has to raise a `DivideByZeroException`, we've done something wrong.
 But there are plenty of exceptions that cannot be prevented with defensive coding.
 For example, exceptions relating to I/O or networking failures such as like `FileNotFoundException` or `TimeoutException` can be caused by environmental factors outside of our code's control.
 In these cases, we need to handle the exception gracefully.
-The kind of handling will depend on the context—it might be appropriate to provide some sort of error message to the user; in some scenarios logging the error might be a more appropriate response.
+The kind of handling will depend on the context.
+It might be appropriate to provide some sort of error message to the user; in some scenarios logging the error might be a more appropriate response.
 If the failure is likely to be transient, we could try to recover by retrying the operation that failed.

 The `IObserver<T>` interface defines the `OnError` method so that a source can report an error, but since this terminates the sequence, it provides no direct means of working out what to do next.
 However, Rx provides operators that provide a variety of error handling mechanisms.